ross-newman/rtp-payloader/README.md

 # Real Time Protocol in C
 ## Payloader example
 This is a RAW (YUV) Real Time Protocol pay-loader written in C. This example is send only to recieve the data you can use the gstreamer pipeline below.

+> **note** : This example has been tested on 64 bit ARM.
+Target hardware was the Nvidia Jetson TX1 and Abaco Systems GVC1000.

 ## gstreamer YUV streaming examples
 Use this pipeline as a tes payloader to make sure gstreamer is working: